gmcgoldr/pymcmc/README.md

 The loop is implemented purely in python.
 Consequently, it is useful when the likelihood evaluation is relatively slow such that the bottleneck isn't the python overhead.

 The chain is *not adaptive*.
 It is best to learn appropriate scales in a separate run, and use these scales in future runs.
-This workflow is useful when the same space is sampled many times, with only small variations; for example when evaluating on multiple pseudo-data sets.
+This workflow is useful when the same space is sampled many times, with only small variations; for example when evaluating multiple pseudo-data sets.

 ## Example ##

-Given an object `space` with attribute `ndims` and methods `setpars`, `loglikelihood`.
+Following is an example of how a full work flow can be achieved using standard python tools.

 ```python
 import numpy as np